tclupper/PythonInstallGuide/Miniforge.md

 However, if you are going to use `Microsoft Edge`, you would modify the last line to look like this (*__don't forget to remove the hash at the begining__*):
 * c.ServerApp.browser = 'C:/Program Files (x86)/Microsoft/Edge/Application/msedge.exe --app=%s'

+or, if Edge is installed in /Program Files/ , then use this
+* c.ServerApp.browser = 'C:/Program Files/Microsoft/Edge/Application/msedge.exe --app=%s'

 Or, if you are going to use `Mozilla Firefox`, you would modify the last line to look like this (*__don't forget to remove the hash at the begining__*):
 * c.ServerApp.browser = 'C:/Program Files (x86)/Mozilla Firefox/firefox.exe --app=%s'